Impact of non-reciprocal interactions on colloidal self-assembly with tunable anisotropy: Results

 The different types of local structure also affect the stability of the clusters.
-To quantify this, we plot in Fig.~\ref{Fig:4}(b) the bond auto-correlation function as a function of time difference $\tau$ for the three values of $\delta_r$.
+To quantify this, we plot in Fig.~\ref{Fig:4}(b) the bond auto-correlation function as a function of time difference $\tau$ for different values of $\delta_r$.
 Here, $B(\tau)$ is calculated starting from the finite time at which initial aggregates form ($t_0=0.5\tau_B$) until $\tau=100\tau_B$.
 For a system consisting of aggregates with absolutely stable, rigid bonds, we would expect the bond autocorrelation function to remain constant in time.
-Here, we see that $B(\tau)$ decays for all the three values of $\delta_r$ in Fig.~\ref{Fig:4}(b), yet very slowly.
-Specifically, the decay of $B(\tau)$ is slowest for $\delta_r=0.1\sigma$, followed by $\delta_r=0.3\sigma$ and it is significantly faster for $\delta_r=0.21\sigma$.
-This indicates that the aggregates in the $\delta_r=0.1\sigma$ and $\delta_r=0.3\sigma$ cases are more stable compared to those in the $\delta_r=0.21\sigma$ case.
-This can be attributed to the competition of structures in the case $\delta_r=0.21\sigma$.
-For all the three systems, $B(\tau)$ never reaches zero within the simulation time.
+Here, we see that $B(\tau)$ decays for all the values of $\delta_r$ in Fig.~\ref{Fig:4}(b), yet very slowly.
+Specifically, the decay of $B(\tau)$ is slowest for $\delta_r=0.35\sigma$ and $\delta_r=0.05\sigma$, and fastest for $\delta_r=0.21\sigma$.
+This indicates that the aggregates in the $\delta_r=0.05\sigma$ and $\delta_r=0.35\sigma$ cases are the most stable.
+The stability of the aggregates in the $\delta_r=0.05\sigma$ ($\delta_r=0.35\sigma$) case can be attributed to the fact that these systems have the weakest (strongest) anisotropic interactions among all the values of $\delta_r$ shown here.
+This leads to a clear preference in the orientation of the aggregates (either hexagonal or quadratic).
+The aggregates are the least stable at the value of $\delta_r=0.21\sigma$.
+The value of $\delta_r=0.21\sigma$ is the threshold value at which the aggregates in the (reciprocal or nearly reciprocal) system change from being predominantly hexagonally ordered to also show some quadratic ordering.
+This decrease in aggregate stability can be attributed to the competition of structures in the case $\delta_r=0.21\sigma$.
+For all these systems, $B(\tau)$ never reaches zero within the simulation time.

 In addition, we show in Fig.~\ref{Fig:4}(a) the quantity $N_{max}/N$ as a function of time for a particular noise realisation for the three values of $\delta_r$ [corresponding to solid lines in Fig.~\ref{Fig:4}(a)].
 We stress that the general trends were found to be robust for different noise realisations.
 It can be seen that $N_{max}/N$ increases in a step-like manner for all three values of $\delta_r$.
 Remarkably, in all cases it remains below 0.6 even after $100\tau_B$.
 This shows that, within the simulation time, the aggregation is not complete.
 Additionally, it can be seen that $N_{max}$ evolves more slowly for $\delta_r=0.21\sigma$ than in the other two cases, particularly compared to the case $\delta_r=0.1\sigma$.
 From a physical point of view, we can understand the aggregation process in the three cases as follows.
 For all values of $\delta_r$, we observe first, the formation of small clusters from individual particles and, second, their subsequent merging into larger clusters \cite{grant2011analyzing, whitelam2015statistical, grunwald2014patterns}.
 For $\delta_r=0.21\sigma$, there is no clear preference of a specific local structure, and thus, the particles have a probability to re-orient and bond with other clusters.
 This ultimately leads to quite compact clusters [see Fig.~\ref{Fig:3}(b)].
 In contrast, for $\delta_r=0.1\sigma$ and $\delta_r=0.3\sigma$, the clusters have finer structures and are more spread out.
 This is a consequence of the stronger rigidity of bonds [also indicated by the slow decay of $B(\tau)$].
 At the same time, the finer structures increase the likelihood of cluster merging, causing the value of $N_{max}/N$ to increase more rapidly than for $\delta_r=0.21\sigma$.